-Below are links to downloadable Photoshop documents that demonstrate how the tutorials and masks were used to develop the image.
+Below are links to downloadable Photoshop documents that demonstrate how the tutorials and luminosity masks were used to develop the image.
 The PSD documents contain all the layers and masks used in creating the image from the converted RAW file.
 Even though each file has been downsized to 500 pixels on the longest dimension, they are still megabytes in size, so the download may take some time depending on the speed of your Internet connection.

 These images are for demonstration and learning purposes only.
 They are inscribed with a prominent copyright and should not be copied, duplicated, shared, or printed.
 Please respect the copyright for these images.
 The copyright inscription only appears on the Background layer.
 The masks and other layers do not show it, so it will be easy to look at the other layers without the inscription getting in the way.

 Each layer in the document is labeled as to what it contains.
 The very bottom layer is sometimes the RAW file as captured by the camera and simply converted using Adobe ACR.
 If there's no RAW file, the Background layer is the converted RAW file with the incorporated ACR adjustments.
 Sometimes the Adobe ACR adjustments can be quite substantial and other times only minor.
 My goal in using the RAW converter is to make the image the best it can before starting to work with it in Photoshop.
 The converted RAW file with the ACR adjustments is the starting point for development in Photoshop.